-- Launch before you’re ready and iterate often.
-Don’t worry about getting it perfect, get it out there, get it learning, get it capturing customer inquiries, and then make sure you have the staff to iterate after you launch.
+- Launch before you are ready and iterate often.
+Do not worry about achieving perfection immediately; instead, get your solution out there, get it learning, get it capturing customer inquiries, and then make sure you have the staff to iterate after you launch.

-- Persona matters – so put a lot of thought into how the company is to be represented.
-Because if you don’t, your customers will.
+- Persona matters; put thought into how your company is to be represented.
+If you do not, your customers will.

-- Be prepared for trade-offs, because you’ll find customers interact with you in all different ways.
-This industry is moving so quickly, so you need to be able to add new functionality such as image recognition and sentiment analysis and all these other bells and whistles that really enhance the overall customer experience.
+- Be prepared for trade-offs, because you will find customers interact with you in all different ways.
+The industry moves quickly, so you need to be able to adapt and add new functionality such as image recognition, sentiment analysis, or all the other bells and whistles that enhance the overall customer experience.

 What is your data strategy?

-Given the importance of data for successful machine learning programs, have you developed a solid data strategy?
+Given the importance of data governance for machine learning programs, have you developed a solid data strategy?
 Our experts can help.
-We’ve worked with many leading global companies that are today implementing machine learning at scale.
+We have worked with many leading global companies that are today implementing machine learning at scale.
 Contact us today to learn more.